-• A commenter expressed concern that high density development may result in increased crime.
+• A commenter expressed concern that high-density development may result in increased crime.

-Response: Commission staff cannot conclude that high density development directly correlates to an increase in crime.
-VISION 2050 does propose infill development and redevelopment in areas of the Region that have concentrations of vacant properties and families experiencing poverty.
-The proposed development in these areas would include of mix of uses, include employment supporting uses.
+Response: Commission staff cannot conclude that high-density development directly correlates to an increase in crime.
+The Draft Plan does propose infill development and redevelopment in areas of the Region that have concentrations of vacant properties and families experiencing poverty.
+The proposed development in these areas would include a mix of uses, including employment-supporting uses.
 This, coupled with improved and expanded public transit service, would significantly increase access to job opportunities and promote strong neighborhoods.

-• A commenter expressed concern that high density development may put stress on natural resources.
+• A commenter expressed concern that high-density development may put stress on natural resources.

-Response: VISION 2050 does not propose any new urban development in areas with significant natural resource features, including primary environmental corridors, secondary environmental corridors, and isolated natural resource areas.
-In addition, VISION 2050 does not propose any new urban development on other wetlands, woodlands, natural areas, critical species habitat sites, or park and open space sites outside of environmental corridors.
+Response: The Draft Plan does not propose any new urban development in areas with significant natural resource features, including primary environmental corridors, secondary environmental corridors, and isolated natural resource areas.
+In addition, the Draft Plan does not propose any new urban development on other wetlands, woodlands, natural areas, critical species habitat sites, or park and open space sites outside of environmental corridors.